Sydney: Climate

+Lightning is a frequent occurrence in the spring and summer months in Sydney.

 Under the Köppen–Geiger classification, Sydney has a humid subtropical climate (Cfa) with "warm, sometimes hot" summers and "generally mild", to "cool" winters.
 The El Niño–Southern Oscillation, the Indian Ocean Dipole and the Southern Annular Mode play an important role in determining Sydney's weather patterns: drought and bushfire on the one hand, and storms and flooding on the other, associated with the opposite phases of the oscillation in Australia.
 The weather is moderated by proximity to the ocean, and more extreme temperatures are recorded in the inland western suburbs because Sydney CBD is more affected by the oceanic climate drivers than the western suburbs.

 At Sydney's primary weather station at Observatory Hill, extreme temperatures have ranged from 45.8 C on 18 January 2013 to 2.1 C on 22 June 1932.
 An average of 14.9 days a year have temperatures at or above 30 C in the central business district (CBD).
 In contrast, the metropolitan area averages between 35 and 65 days, depending on the suburb.
 The hottest day in the metropolitan area occurred in Penrith on 4 January 2020, where a high of 48.9 C was recorded.
 The average annual temperature of the sea ranges from 18.5 C in September to 23.7 C in February.
 Sydney has an average of 7.2 hours of sunshine per day and 109.5 clear days annually.
 Due to the inland location, frost is recorded early in the morning in Western Sydney a few times in winter.
 Autumn and spring are the transitional seasons, with spring showing a larger temperature variation than autumn.